 The HeimLife APP can be easily installed on your mobile device by scanning the QR code from the included user manual.
 In order to pair the camera with the APP you need to go to the “add device” section and select “Battery camera”, then follow the step-by-step instruction.
 In the end, if the camera reaches the internet, the status LED will change from flashing red to solid blue.
 The whole setup takes no more than a few minutes.
 In case you entered a wrong WiFi password or you just want to connect to another wireless router, you need to reset the camera.

 Adopting easy to use (user friendly) interface it can be the perfect choice for those who are unfamiliar with surveillance systems.
 Besides basic configurations and live-view, the APP allows to access captured videos (by date/time) and to export them to your phone if needed.
 Another cool function of the APP is the push-to-talk intercom feature.
 The APP also shows popups when alarms (motions) encounter.

 On the main screen, there are displayed the following useful information: WiFi strength, battery level, and video transmission bit rate.

 Live view and recording quality

 Without a web-interface, the only way to access the live-video is through the above-mentioned APP.
 You have two quality options: “HD” and “SD”.
 As you can guess, HD will offer better image quality, but it is also more bandwidth-consuming.

 The live-view quality is very good, you can do even digital zoom in a specific zone.
-Camera’s microphone is always on, so you can hear what’s happening in the monitored area.
+The camera’s microphone is always on, so you can hear what’s happening in the monitored area.
 Exported videos from the camera to phone have a resolution of 1920×1080 with 9~15/fps.